-Windows users just grew yet another reason to get a Mac
+Windows users just got yet another reason to get a Mac

 Parallels Desktop 13 launched this week.
 The software makes it really easy for any Mac user to run Windows on their Mac, it even downloads a copy of Windows 10 for you (though you will need to purchase the OS from Microsoft).

-You create virtual machines for each OS you want to run on your Mac, and once you have these installed you can run the hosted operating systems in a window on your Mac, returning to macOS as and when you want with a tap on the Desktop.
+You create virtual machines for each OS you want to run on your Mac, and once you have these installed, you can run the hosted operating systems in a window on your Mac, returning to macOS as and when you want with a tap on the Desktop.

-While installation is easy, it isn’t short, and if you need to download an OS then you must be certain you can handle downloading at least 4GB of data on whatever Internet connection you are using when you install.
+While installation is easy, it isn’t short.
+And if you need to download an OS, then you must be certain you can handle downloading at least 4GB of data on whatever internet connection you are using when you install.

 The installation assistant also helps you to install a variety of Linux flavors, macOS, or even Android as virtual machines, making Macs even more flexible solutions for many needs.